 Health Insurance for International Students

 Alberta has a publicly administered health care system that guarantees Albertans receive universal access to medically necessary hospital and medical services.
 Alberta Health Care Insurance is free to all students with a study permit.
 Students are encouraged to apply for this as soon as possible upon entry into Canada.
-Supplemental Health and Dental insurance is available for all full-time students.
+Supplemental Health and Dental insurance is available for all full-time students and all part-time seminary students.

 Confidential personal counselling is available to you through the Student Life department.
 Counselling is free for the first 5 appointments and a nominal fee is applied for further sessions.
 For more information or to book an appointment, please visit our counselling page: ambrose.edu/counselling.